 Small build volume: 180 x 180 x 180 mm (7 x 7 x 7 inches)

 Tried and true, the Prusa Mini is a compact 3D printer from one of the best manufactures in the business.
-There’s a reason Prusa Research has such a loyal fan base — their printers “just work.”
+There's a reason Prusa Research has such a loyal fan base: their printers "just work."
 Prusa is also known for making upgrades for their machines rather than completely new models.
-In fact, the Mini was just given new firmware that includes Input Shaping for faster printing.
+In fact, the Mini was recently given new firmware that includes Input Shaping for faster printing.

 You can save a few dollars by purchasing the kit, but it's no small task.
 If you just want to get printing, a pre-built machine is the way to go.